mehmetsoylucom/docker-base/README.md

 docker run -it -d -P --name base14 -v /var/www/codes/root:/var/www/codes/root base14
 ```

+Publish path for web has public directory for rails or sinatra. ( /var/www/codes/root/public )

 Don't commit your host repository files to the git remote repository after work.

 Have a nice coding...